section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 ### <a href="Basic-Statistics"></a>Basic Statistics

-Determining geological location of an IP address can resemble many statistical data models.
-The probability of finding the correct geological location can be tough when it comes to meshing various DNS factors together.
+Geological location of an IP address can resemble many statistical data models.
+The probability of determining the correct geological location can be tough as various DNS factors are considered.
 For example, 45.88.197.212 overlaps with Lithuania, Germany, Cyprus, Netherlands, and Amsterdam.

 Factors can include:
 - DNS variables